liebke/mechanician/examples/notepad/README.md

 ### Notepads Vs ChatGPT Memory

-*Daring Mechanician* ***Notepads*** are inspired by the recent announcement of [ChatGPT memory](https://openai.com/blog/memory-and-new-controls-for-chatgpt) by *OpenAI*, meant to provide context about each user across multiple ChatGPT sessions.
+*Daring Mechanician* ***Notepads*** are inspired by the recent announcement of [ChatGPT memory](https://openai.com/blog/memory-and-new-controls-for-chatgpt) by *OpenAI*, meant to let the LLM remember details about each user across different ChatGPT sessions.

-*Notepads* provide the same functionality as ChatGPT's memory but a way that provides additional flexibility in what is remembered in different contexts.
+*Notepads* provide this same memory functionality but in a way that provides additional flexibility in what is remembered in different contexts.

 ### Different Notepads for Different Contexts